jarvist/PolaronMobility.jl/docs/src/examples.md

 Let us demonstrate by calculating α for CdTe, and compare it to literature values.

-The call signature is: ϵ-optical, ϵ-static, phonon-frequency (Hz), effective-mass (in mass-of-electron units).
+The call signature is: ϵ-optical, ϵ-static, phonon-frequency (THz), effective-mass (in mass-of-electron units).

 ```